RodrigoBertotti/RodrigoBertotti/README.md

 **Testimonials**

-> _“I had the pleasure of working with Rodrigo when we hired him at FotoFinish to build out our Android and iOS mobile applications.
+_“I had the pleasure of working with Rodrigo when we hired him at FotoFinish to build out our Android and iOS mobile applications.
 Rodrigo is an absolute dream to work with - he is very experienced and highly skilled in Dart/Flutter, takes initiative, is an excellent communicator.
 He is efficient and produces world class work.
 I recommend Rodrigo with no hesitation!”_

-:small_blue_diamond:	[Daniel](https://www.upwork.com/freelancers/~01b0a09c2144c05b24) | Project Manager at fotofinish.com
+> [Daniel's testimonial](https://www.upwork.com/freelancers/~01b0a09c2144c05b24) | Project Manager at fotofinish.com

-> _"Rodrigo is a very well rounded programmer, with great logic, organization and communication skills.
+_"Rodrigo is a very well rounded programmer, with great logic, organization and communication skills.
 Will definitely hire him again for our projects!"_

-:small_blue_diamond:	[Eduardo](https://www.upwork.com/freelancers/~01b0a09c2144c05b24) | Co-Founder of vets.com.br
+> [Eduardo's testimonial](https://www.upwork.com/freelancers/~01b0a09c2144c05b24) | Co-Founder of vets.com.br

 **Achievements:**